Skip to content

 Building Lambda Locally

-For development or if you want to build from source:
+For development only, or if you explicitly want Terraform to build from source during terraform apply:

 module "nat_zero" {